 During its July 8 meeting, the Lake Geneva City Council voted 5-3 against commissioning a new consultant study on future development possibilities for the former Hillmoor Golf Course property.
-This is a direct result of your advocacy!
 The council voted down the study idea after hearing community members voice concern.
-The council's decision puts on hold - at least for the time being - threats of a map change to Hillmoor that would lead to commercial development.
+This decision temporarily put on hold threats of a map change to Hillmoor that would lead to commercial development.
+These threats have since resurfaced to the top of some city officials' agenda to initiate a map change - with virtually no opportunities for community input.

-The Lake Geneva Plan Commission has approved a plan, recently presented by Mayor Tom Hartz, for a new study on development options for approximately 200 acres at 333 W. Main Street, the former home of Hillmoor Golf Course.
+Earlier this summer, the Plan Commission approved a plan, presented by Mayor Tom Hartz, for a new study on development options for approximately 200 acres at 333 W. Main Street, the former home of Hillmoor Golf Course.
 This news follows the dismissal of a $55 million lawsuit that White River Holdings, LLC had filed against the city after the Lake Geneva City Council blocked an earlier development effort, and it reinvigorates the debate about a map change, which is the first step to re-zoning the property from Private Recreation use to Residential, Commercial or Mixed Use - a necessary move in order to allow commercial development.

 The city was working through the State of Wisconsin's mandated 10-year update on the Comprehensive Plan when suddenly the Hillmoor Feasibility Study was brought into the picture.
 This is incredibly frustrating since there have already been two completed Comprehensive Plan vision sessions leaving Hillmoor zoned as Private Recreation.
 The Citizens Vision Session was hurriedly arranged without widespread notification; it was buried on the city website and was not promoted.
 The Stakeholders Vision Session was a separate, closed session with selected members of the business community.